Marlene Kanga: Career

-She was a Vice President of the International Network of Women Engineers and Scientists (INWES) from 2011-2017 and hosted the first INWES Asia Pacific Nation Network meeting in Adelaide in July 2011.
+She was a vice president of the International Network of Women Engineers and Scientists (INWES) from 2011-2017 and hosted the first INWES Asia Pacific Nation Network meeting in Adelaide in July 2011.
 This network resulted in nine new women in engineering organisations around Asia and currently has 16 organisation members.

-Kanga is a non-executive director of Airservices Australia, Standards Australia, BESydney and Sydney Water Corporation.
-She was formerly a non-executive director of the Hearing Cooperative Research centre and a board member of Asialink, Innovation Australia and the NSW Smart Sensor Network.
-She was Chair of the Department of Industry Science and Resources, R&D Incentives Committee, the largest government support program for industry-led R&D in Australia, from 2013-2019.
+Kanga is a non-executive director of Australian Rail Track Corporation, Standards Australia and Endeavour Energy.
+She was formerly a non-executive director of the Airservices Australia, BESydney, Sydney Water Corporation, Hearing Cooperative Research centre and a board member of Asialink, Innovation Australia and the NSW Smart Sensor Network.
+She was chair of the Department of Industry Science and Resources, R&D Incentives Committee, the largest government support program for industry-led R&D in Australia, from 2013-2019.

-She is currently Chair of the Institution of Chemical Engineers global Safety Centre that leads process safety engineering practices and Co-Chair of the Australian government funded Elevate program Advisory Group.
+She is chair of the Institution of Chemical Engineers global Safety Centre that leads process safety engineering practices and co-chair of the Australian government-funded Elevate program Advisory Group.
 The program aims to increase the participation of women in STEM and is being delivered by the Australian Academy of Technology and Engineering.
+She is a member of the Centre for Australia India Relations Directors Network, which is facilitating B2B links between Australia and India.

-Kanga is a director of iOmniscient Pty Ltd, which has developed Artificial Intelligence products for video technologies.
+Kanga is a director of iOmniscient, which has developed Artificial Intelligence products for video technologies.

+She is Chair of Rux Energy which is developing advanced nanoporous materials for hydrogen storage.

+Kanga received an honorary doctorate from the University of New South Wales (UNSW) in 2025.

-Kanga is an Honorary Fellow of Engineers Australia an Honorary Fellow of the Institution of Chemical Engineers (UK) and a fellow (honorary) of the Institution of Engineers India and Engineering New Zealand.
-She is a Fellow of the Australian Academy for Technology Science and Engineering, a Fellow of the Australian Institute of Company Directors a Fellow of the International Science Council (first Australian engineer) and a Foreign Fellow of ASEAN Academy of Engineering and Technology (first Australian engineer).
+Kanga is an Honorary Fellow of Engineers Australia an Honorary Fellow of the Institution of Chemical Engineers (UK), an Honorary Fellow of the Federation of Engineering Institutions of Asia and the Pacific (FEIAP) and a fellow (honorary) of the Institution of Engineers India, Mauritius and Engineering New Zealand.
+She is a Fellow of the Australian Academy of Science, the Australian Academy for Technology Science and Engineering, a Fellow of the Australian Institute of Company Directors a Fellow of the International Science Council (first Australian engineer) and a Foreign Fellow of ASEAN Academy of Engineering and Technology (first Australian engineer).
 She was elected an International Fellow of the Royal Academy of Engineering in 2023.